 Djoser’s name was derived from (djesr) which means (sacred), just appeared in later periods.
 While his name Nether Khet (Divine Body) was inscribed in all of his monuments.
 The King Djoser is famous for his Step Pyramid in Saqqara and the Famine Stela at Sehel Island in Aswan.

-Birth of the pyramids in Saqqara:
+Birth of the pyramids in Saqqara

 The name of Djoser’s complex is (Khebw-Netherw) or the (Libations of the deities).
 Djoser’s complex is one of the largest and most complex monuments in ancient Egypt.

-Entrance to the complex of Saqqara:
+Entrance to the complex of Saqqara

 The colonnade comprises 40 columns, each is joined to the sidewall by means of a small connecting wall.
 These columns were inspired by bunches of reeds tied together and probably coated in the mud with the heads fanning out.
-It has been suggested that the columns may symbolize the provinces of Upper and Lower Egypt, which numbered about 40 at this time.
+It has been suggested that the columns may represent the provinces of Upper and Lower Egypt.
+There were about 40 provinces at this time.
 Recesses may have contained statues or elements of the local deities.
+Leaving the colonnade we enter the open courtyard.

-The South Tomb:
+The South Tomb

 In the center of the eastern side of the courtyard are three fluted columns that precede the remains of the royal pavilion.
 Here, the royal Ka (spirit) represented symbolically by a statue, probably was presented during the Heb-Sed festival.

-The Heb-Sed Festival:
+The Heb-Sed Festival

-South & North Houses of Saqqara:
+South & North Houses of Saqqara

 There are many theories regarding the significance of both houses.
 One theory suggests they were pyramids.
 While the second theory suggests they were tombs for princesses.
 A third theory suggests they were symbolic royal administrative residences of Upper and Lower Egypt.

-The Step Pyramid of Saqqara:
+The Step Pyramid of Saqqara

 The Step Pyramid of Saqqara is the most imposing thing in Djoser’s complex.
 It was originally 60m high, 113m from east to west, and 107m from north to south.
 A shaft runs down about 28m to the burial chamber, which is attached to a series of tunnels used for the funerary trappings.
 Another series of chambers and passages decorated with blue faience tiles that constituted the funerary apartment.
 (Entry inside the pyramid is available now)